sudotman/outer-siraji-repo/README.md

 āṭ as in Bāṭ (बाट) A path.

-## Structure of the Dictionary Entries
+### structure of the dictionary entries
-Following the guide, the main dictionary starts on page 8.
-The entries are structured in a consistent format:
+in the same work ['a dictionary of pahari dialects'], the main dictionary starts on page 8. the entries are structured in a consistent format:

-Word: The main entry word in the Pahari dialect, presented in bold.
+word: the main entry word in the Pahari dialect, presented in bold.

-Part of Speech: An abbreviation for the word's grammatical function (e.g., n.m. for masculine noun, adj. for adjective, v.t. re. for transitive verb).
+part of Speech: an abbreviation for the word's grammatical function (e.g., n.m. for masculine noun, adj. for adjective, v.t. re. for transitive verb).

-Etymology: The origin of the word, if known, is given in parentheses, usually with the source language abbreviated (e.g., (S. ...) for Sanskrit, (H. ...) for Hindi).
+etymology: the origin of the word, if known, is given in parentheses, usually with the source language abbreviated (e.g., (S. ...) for Sanskrit, (H. ...) for Hindi).

-Definition: The English meaning of the word.
+definition: the English meaning of the word.

-Notes & Examples: Occasionally, an example of its use in a phrase or additional context is provided.
+notes & examples: occasionally, an example of its use in a phrase or additional context is provided.